srsapireddy/OpenLANE_EDA/README.md

 ![multiple](https://github.com/srsapireddy/Images/blob/main/71.png?raw=true) </br>

 * All the default values of the variables are shown here.
-* To check all the variables associated with all PD stages.
+* To check all the variables associated with all PD stages.</br>

 * ![multiple](https://github.com/srsapireddy/Images/blob/main/72.png?raw=true) </br>